BenShutt/CollectionUI/README.md

 ###  MasonryBuilder

 Takes an array of models and computes their frames in the collection view.
+This structure performances the positional/size calculations.

 ### MasonryLayout